l

 ;;

-Catmint (Nepeta) uses little water and attracts large numbers of blues and skippers).
-Whack it back during winter and it will reward you with dense, new growth (Karen LeMay photo: 10 April 2006).
+Catmint (Nepeta) uses little water and attracts large numbers of blues, skippers, bee flies and other pollinators.
+Whack it back during winter and whenever it looks bloomed out and brown and it will reward you with dense, new growth (Karen LeMay photo: 10 April 2006).

 ;